sjbennett123/gloryforthefist/content/rules/playtest/playtest_pve_cel.md

 **Approved By**: Joseph Valenti

-**Objective**: The objective of this playtest is to promote the use of Celestial damage spells over other magic on monsters and PCs with augmented stat cards.
+**Objective**: The objective of this playtest is to promote the use of Celestial damage spells over other magic against monsters and PCs with augmented stat cards.

 **Summary**: Any monster (as defined by a character not made entirely of skills purchased via the Rulebook) or any character with an activated transform or in a golem will be affected by the Monster Special Vulnerability (p.
-92 of the Rulebook), Double Damage from <Celestial>.
-This playtest stacks with that of the Base 10 Celestial playtest.
-The damage called at the end of the spell is the current base damage, either Base 5 or Base 10 with the Base 10 Celestial playtest, not the doubled damage.
-For reference, the affected Celestial spells are:
+92 of the Rulebook): Double Damage from <Celestial>.
+This playtest stacks with the Base 10 Celestial playtest.
+The damage called at the end of the spell is the current base damage—either Base 5 or Base 10 with the Base 10 Celestial playtest—not the doubled damage.
+For reference, the following Celestial spells are affected:

 | Level | Spell           | New Damage without the Base 10 Celestial Playtest | New Damage with the Base 10 Celestial Playtest |
 | ----- | --------------- | ------------------------------------------------- | ---------------------------------------------- |